gsi-upm/nerdy/README.rst

 - This software is developed in Python 2.7.
 So, the release of Senpy installed in your host must be python 2 release. (don't use pip3)
 - To use Standford classifier with Nerdy, `Oracle Java 8 <https://www.java.com/es/download/help/linux_x64_install.xml>`_ is neccesary.
 - To use citius NER, please visit http://proxectos.citius.usc.es/hpcpln/index.php/en/software-tools.
 Move Citius_tools folder into classifiers folder.
+- NER run files, datasets and classifiers needed to use with this tool are not included in this repo.
+To use them, please visit official sites as https://nlp.stanford.edu/software/CRF-NER.shtml
 - It is possible you need to install some extra depedencies for using polyglot.
 You can do this on Linux with:
 .. code:: bash